llumfp/sid_cliffwalking-rl/README.md

 The project is organized as follows:

 ### Main Components
-- `execution.py`: Main execution script for running the experiments
+- `execution.py`: Main execution script for running the experiments.
+It has a loop for different parameters settings, execution script `experimentation.py` many times.
-- `experimentation.py`: Contains the experimentation setup and configuration
+- `experimentation.py`: Contains the experimentation setup and configuration for differents parameters with argparse.
 - `analyze_results.py`: Script for analyzing and visualizing the results

 ### Algorithms (`/algorithms`)